FAQs: Subscriptions

 -

-If your organization has a High Assurance subscription, indicate if this endpoint will be using High Assurance features.
+If your institution has a High Assurance subscription, indicate if your resource is managing sensitive data and will be using High Assurance features.

 -